Image: NASA/JPL/University of Arizona

 The ignition ground once more, this time starting the car, which sputtered and knocked.
 The driver revved the engine to keep it from stalling, then dropped it to an idle, where it began to warm up.
 The inside light flicked on, illuminating the driver—thin and clean cut, in his thirties I figured, wearing a fedora and overcoat, the latter of which he took off and threw in the back seat.
 I watched as he sat in his car—some kind of sedan, a DeSoto maybe, but I really can't remember—reading a map.

 I heard a voice, loud and female, speaking a foreign language I assumed to be French.
 She spoke—or rather yelled—again, and this time the guy took notice.
 He got out of the car and shouted something back, also in French.
-A lively yet brief exchange took place, the man and the woman both calling loudly, inconsiderate of the fact that it was four-thirty in the morning and people were trying to sleep.
+A lively yet brief exchange took place, the man and the woman both calling loudly, inconsiderate of the fact it was 4:30 in the morning and people were trying to sleep.

 The guy finally shook his head, the universal expression of a husband fed up with his wife, yet at the same time ready to bow to her wishes.
 He walked away, leaving his idling car behind.